 Cleaning coins should never be done on proof coins and uncirculated coins.
 These coins inherently have excellent eye appeal, outstanding shine, and high value – even the purest water could ruin the quality of these collectible coins.

-Here are some collectable coins that may be cleaned:
+Here are some collectible coins that may be cleaned:

 1.)
 Gold and silver coins – there are types of gold and silver coins which may be cleaned but specific methods should be used.
 Learn more about silver coin cleaning solutions in a separate article.

 2.)
 Circulated coins – circulated coins (also referred to as business strikes or regular issue coins) are those which are used as regular money and are showing signs of wear.

 These coins are very dirty being passed on from one hand to another.
 A few examples of collectible circulated coins that can be cleaned are:

 Penny coins – Pennies are the coins with a face value of one cent.
 They are very common collectibles for novice coin collectors.
 You will learn how to clean penny coins as you read on.